openedx/open-edx-proposals/oeps/best-practices/oep-0066/Open_edX_Authorization_Explicit_Roles_Table.rst

    * - **System Details**
      -
        * Set in the Django Admin Control Panel
-       * users for the instance with superiser role (highest access level) have access to this functionality
+       * users for the instance with superuser role (highest access level) have access to this functionality
        * poor UX, poor discoverability, overly complex and possibly more error prone

        *Note: Other services have their own Django Admin Panels that grant permissions.*